MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     ```azurecli-interactive
     #MongoDB connection strings can contain special characters in the password, which need to be URL encoded.
     #This is because the connection string is a URI, and special characters can interfere with the URI structure.
-    #This function generates secrets of 32 characters using only alphanumeric characters
+    #This function generates secrets of 32 characters using only alphanumeric characters.

     generateRandomPasswordString() {
         cat /dev/urandom | LC_ALL=C tr -dc 'a-zA-Z0-9' | fold -w 32 | head -n 1